bnb-chain/BEPs/BEP3.md

 # Motivation

-BNB Beacon Chain serves fast transferring transactions and also high capacity asset Exchange, which have benefits a lot assets issues on it.
-However, there are major cases BNB Beacon Chain itself cannot satisfy:
+BNB Beacon Chain serves fast transferring transactions and high-capacity asset exchange, which greatly benefit assets issued on it.
+However, there are major cases in which BNB Beacon Chain itself cannot satisfy:
 1. Assets have complicated token economies themselves, such as DeFi.
 2. Assets serve as native tokens on other blockchain.